damiant/dust/roadmap.md

 - 🔴 Show history of previously viewed items in the search all area
 - 🟠 Say "Check In" which will store the event or camp in history

-## Calendar Fixes
-- 🔴 Possibly duplicating calendar entries on Android
-- 🔴 Switch to using the Capacitor plugin  https://ebarooni.github.io/capacitor-calendar/
-- 🔴 Sync calendar does not delete events you have removed from favorites

 ## Bugs
-- 🔴💚 Search - if exact the show match - if fuzzy then do not show
 - 🔴 If you closed app on events and were scrolled to a point then see if you can scroll back there
 - 🔴 Verify filtered events dont save the filtered version
 - 🔴 Verify if there are no events that it doesnt try to download them
-- 🔴💚 If powered then give better GPS accuracy and update the map with centering
 - 🔥 Test when firefox is the default browser on Android
-- 🔥 If offline and unable to download an event then show message 'Unable to download data for [event]'
 - 🔥 Unresponsive after a certain amount of use???
 - 🔥 Nearby apparently did not work for some - even when location enabled
-- 🔵 Add changelog to whatchanged text
-- 🔴 Dark side of the mug has a 27 hour event
-- 🟠 All day events for Burning Man are entered as 2 x12 hour.
-Need to clean these up
-- 🔵 If you favorite an event and return to the event list it is not starred (maybe for recurring)
 - 🔴💚 Add a timeout for the "getting location".
 Set to 10 seconds
-- 🔵 iOS: The filter on the home page for "regionals" etc cannot be dismissed by clicking elsewhere (works on Android)
 - 🔵 Images are in `webp` but you when you use the share plugin these image types dont appear (at least on iOS).
 Maybe convert to png?
 - 🔵 Dark mode tooltips on the map need a visible border
 - 🔵 Search keyboard hint should be "search" instead of "go"

 ## Map
-- 🔥🩷💚 Bigger icon for your current location
-- 🔴 Map should have toggles for art, restrooms, camps, infrastructure
 - 🔴 Share a location via AirDrop
 - 🟠 Show full camp names as you zoom into the map
 - 🔵 Show a message when map is shown for the first time "Use 2 fingers or double tap to zoom into the map"